What to Do If You Are Stopped

 By the time you are reading this, it may already be after you or a family member has been stopped and charged with DWI.
 Your actions at the scene of the traffic stop and at the police station may make all of the difference in how your case is resolved.

 Crain Lewis Brogdon, LLP provides serious DWI and DUI defense for people who have found themselves in the tough situation you are now in.
 Whatever happened, we want you to know that we will defend you aggressively, with extensive experience and investigative resources at our disposal.
-We you’re your rights—let us defend them.
+We know your rights—let us defend them.

 - Pull Over Immediately: After the police flip on their lights or siren to stop you, do your best to safely pull over immediately.
 Do not try to find a safe parking lot or side street.
 The police may interpret it to mean that you were trying get away.
 It is their responsibility to make sure the pullover is safe for you and them.
 Keep it simple.
 Just pull over, come to a complete stop, roll down your window, and stop your engine.
 Make sure you have your seatbelt fastened.